 The World of Work Project View

 It’s probably pretty clear that we’re very much in favor of focusing personal and leadership development on character as opposed to personality.
-We believe that it’s only by being honest in who you are in leadership that you can be a truly great leader, and we believe this means that who you really are is hugely important.
+We believe that it’s only by being honest in who you are as a leader or manager that you can do well by others and find personal fulfillment.
+And we believe this means that who you really are is hugely important.
 Much more important that simply who you present yourself as to the wider world.

 We also think that if there is a disconnect between someone’s personality and their character, that they will ultimately experience strain and discord.
 Pretending to be something you’re not requires memory and emotional labor and, over time, this gets wearing and hard to keep up.
 Over a long time, this strain could lead to stress, anxiety or other challenges.